SCF Community Impact Grants -March 1st to April 28th, 2023

 Community Impact Grants are made by the Sarnia Community Foundation once per calendar year.

-Please review these granting guidelines carefully before completing an application form, as applications that do not fall within the guidelines or criteria will not be considered for funding.
+Please review these granting guidelines carefully prior to completing an application form as applications that do not fall within the guidelines or criteria will not be considered for funding.

 Preference is given to innovative ideas and initiatives which: